-They are perhaps not the most attractive feature of Jerónimos Monastery in Lisbon, but the Portuguese authorities are hoping that newly-installed concrete security barriers will help prevent the type of vehicle attack recently seen elsewhere in Europe.
+They are perhaps not the most attractive feature of Jerónimos Monastery in Lisbon, but the Portuguese authorities are hoping that these concrete security barriers will help prevent the type of vehicle attack recently seen elsewhere in Europe.

 Magnus, a Norwegian tourist seemed skeptical about the value of the barriers: “It will stop cars but you can’t prevent all these acts that happened so far, it’s just so easy to go around, you can’t stop every person, every single person, so I think it’s a good thing so you don’t have cars running over”.